mongodb/docs/source/reference/aggregation.rst

    .. warning::

-      In the inclusive mode, *no* fields other than the ``_id`` field may be excluded.
+      In the inclusive mode, you may exclude *no* fields other than the ``_id`` field.

       A field inclusion in a projection will not create a field that does not exist in a document from the collection.

-   In the exclusion mode, all fields *except* the ones that are specifically excluded are returned.
+   In the exclusion mode, the :aggregator:`$project` returns all fields *except* the ones that are explicitly excluded.
 Consider the following example:

    .. code-block:: javascript